Efficient Homomorphically Encrypted Convolutional Neural Network Without Rotation: Experimental Results and Comparisons

-Since our proposed design implements the ReLU function over decrypted data using GCs, there is no accuracy loss compared to the original classifiers.
-The ConvFHE design can implement ReLU using approximations computed over the ciphertexts.
-Utilizing a high-order polynomial for the approximation reduces the accuracy loss, but at the same time leads to much longer running time as shown in Table \ref{tab: CNN arcs result}.
-The latency of the GC itself is negligible.
-However, the latency of sending the associated data between the client and server is dependent on many factors, such as network bandwidth and protocol.
-Hence, to evaluate the latency of the proposed scheme and those of previous designs implementing ReLU with GCs, the running time of individual Conv and FC layers are added up and listed in Table \ref{tab: CNN arcs result}.
-It should be noted that the computations carried out on the client side can be overlapped with those done on the server side.
-Hence, the running time of our proposed design may be shorter than the sum of the running time on the client and server side, depending on the network latency and whether the server and client are available.
-Averaged over the 4 classifiers, the running time of ConvFHE and Cheetah are $15.5\times$ and $9\times$, respectively, longer than that of our design.
-On the other hand, our proposed design also has much lower communication bandwidth requirement.
-The data shown in Table \ref{tab: CNN arcs result} is the sum of the bandwidths of individual Conv and FC layers.
-It can be observed that the overall bandwidth requirement of our design is around 50\% and 4.5\% compared to ConvFHE and Cheetah, respectively, using GCs.
-If simulations are carried out for the entire CNNs including communications, the overall latency reduction achievable by our proposed design would be even more significant.
+Since our proposed design implements the ReLU function over decrypted data using OT, there is no accuracy loss compared to the original classifiers.
+The ConvFHE design approximates ReLU by performing computations on ciphertexts.
+Using higher-order polynomials for the approximation reduces accuracy loss, but also increases computational complexity.
+The latency of OT itself is negligible.
+However, the latency associated with transferring data between the client and server depends on various factors, such as network bandwidth and protocol.
+Hence, to evaluate the latency of the proposed scheme and those of previous designs implementing ReLU with OT, the running times of individual Conv and FC layers are separately added up and listed in Table \ref{tab: CNN arcs result}.
+It should be noted that the computations carried out on the client side overlap with those done on the server side.
+Hence, the running time of our proposed design may be shorter than the sum of the running time on the client and server sides, depending on the network latency and whether the server and client are available.
+Averaged over the four variants of plain-20 classifier, the running time of ConvFHE and Cheetah are $11.8\times$ and $6.7\times$, respectively, longer than that of our design.
+On the other hand, our proposed design also has a much lower communication bandwidth requirement.
+The data presented in Table \ref{tab: CNN arcs result} is the sum of the communication cost for individual Conv and FC layers, as well as the cost of evaluating ReLU through OT.
+It can be observed that the overall communication cost of our design is around 60\% and 6.7\% compared to ConvFHE and Cheetah, respectively, using VOLE-style OT.
+Our design can also achieve a substantial reduction in the latency and communication cost of heavier networks.
+For instance, our design has $4.3\times$ shorter latency and $17.1\times$ lower communication cost compared to Cheetah for evaluating the ResNet-50 classifier.
+Since the ConvFHE did not report the latency of heavier networks, our design is not compared with ConvFHE for the ResNet-50 classifier.
+The communication latency depends on various factors, including bandwidth.
+As the primary contribution of this paper lies in optimizing the linear layers, our simulations specifically focus on these components.
+If end-to-end simulations, including communication overhead, were conducted across complete CNNs, the latency improvements achieved by our proposed design would likely be even more significant.